dltmjk/ellul/content/zettelkasten/literature notes/Frege/The Foundations of Frege's Logic; Constructions.md

 	1. The problem with this is that the belief is not in the sentence.
 		1. An analogous example is that when we say a tide is counterclockwise, we are not saying it is relational to the direction of a clock.
 Instead it is relational to a certain direction which aligns with the clock.
 		2. Similarly, when we speak of a arithmetic statement, it is relational to some sort of entities, not as a mere syntax.
-		3. Therefore, tom believes what is *meant* by 9-2=7.
+		3. Therefore, Tom believes what is *meant* by 9-2=7.
 Not in the sentence.